mihirsavadi/VTM_AIO_Board/hardware/DAQ-PDU AIO Rev 2 PCB Files/improvements for next revision.md

 - Steering position net goes into a non ADC port in the Main Teensy3.5, this is a dumb mistake.
 - Change name of AIO instead of DAQ_PDU AIO.
 - Use optoisolaters/optocouplers to buffer digital from power stages to mcu inputs, e.g. killsense on page 3 of schematic
-- Fuse for servo connections
+- Fuse for servo connection
+- Resistors u75 and u76 are 4.7k ohm but its attached to a pattern for a 360 resistor

 # Various Older Comments Dont Delete
 Fuse only, from the highside (no two wires - grounded to a pin in motec) [current sensors in all]